spotify/lingon/CONTRIBUTING.md

 [pr]: https://github.com/jpettersson/lingon/compare/

-TravisCI will run the test suite and let you know that you've done and awesome job.
+TravisCI will run the test suite and let you know that you've done an awesome job.
 If travis says A-OK, your work is done for now.
 At this point you're waiting on us.
 We like to at least comment on pull requests within two business days (and, typically, one business day).
 We may suggest some changes or improvements or alternatives.
 We promise to respond to all PRs.